-What will it cost to have your movies converted into digital form?
-That depends on a couple of things… the nature of the collection, and the type of output needed.
-The most common home movies are 8mm (or Super 8) which we scan in 1080p HD resolution, and for most folks we recommend a default of 720p compressed AVI files (which work on Mac and PC, can be edited or shared on YouTube or Facebook, and so on).
-But there are LOTS of variables, ranging from DVD or other file types up to numbered image sequences that give you a file for every frame of the film, and we’ll work with you to see what makes the most sense.
-The standard video files are included in the scanning cost to keep things simple.
+How much does it cost to have your movies converted into digital form?
+That depends on a couple of things… the nature of the collection and the type of output needed.
+The most common home movies are 8mm (Regular or Super 8) which we scan in 1080p HD resolution, and for most folks we recommend compressed AVI files for convenience (which work on Mac and PC, can be edited or shared on YouTube or Facebook, and so on).
+But there are LOTS of variables, including other containers and resolutions, DVD, and numbered image sequences that give you a separate file for every frame of the film.
+We’ll work with you to see what makes the most sense (standard video files are included in the scanning cost to keep pricing simple).

-We are often asked about DVD, and can produce them… but that is a compromise that I don’t recommend.
-Your files will be hard to extract later, if someone wants to make copies or edit into a compilation… and the video quality itself is not as high as the files that will play directly on your computer and come free with the service.
-They are easy to share with non-technical folks, though, since they can just be inserted in a player, so we can produce them as an add-on if you wish (see below for pricing).
+We are occasionally asked about DVD, and can indeed produce them… but that is a compromise that I don’t recommend.
+Your files will be hard to extract later, if someone wants to make copies or edit them into a compilation… and the video quality is not as high as the ones that play directly on your computer and come free with the service.
+They are easy to share with non-technical folks, though, so we can produce them as an add-on if you wish (see below for pricing).

 The charge for digitizing is based on film length, which correlates with the time required to do the job including setup and fine-tuning color/focus/contrast while the film is running… plus export and building the delivered filesystem.
-For the most common 8mm material:
+For the most common 8mm material, the charge is:

 3-inch reel (50 feet) – $15.00